suika3-community/suika3/README.md

 ## Key Features

-Engineered with state-of-the-art techniques in computer science & engineering, Suika3 delivers:
+With lead developer's 10+ years of R&D experience in computer science, Suika3 is engineered with modern techniques, and delivers:

 - **High Performance**: Powered by the Suika JIT VM, it delivers 2.5-4.5x faster execution speed compared to our interpreter backend